Tide turns in battle over “meaty” names for plant-based foods in Czechia, France, and the UK

 “No-one is confused by terms such as “plant-based steak” and industry pressure to argue otherwise is a waste of time and resources.

-“With these latest developments, it is time to put aside petty quarrels and focus on supporting societies, particularly in the industrialized world, in actively promoting greater consumption of healthy and sustainable plant-based food,” de Boo said.
+“With these latest developments, it is time to put aside petty quarrels and focus on supporting societies, particularly in the industrialised world, in actively promoting greater consumption of healthy and sustainable plant-based food,” de Boo said.

 In late January, a Czech Minister of Agriculture confirmed that “meaty” legal names will not be included in an amendment to a decree that, under the pretext of protecting consumers, would have introduced strict definitions of food and dishes such as burgers, sausages, schnitzels and meatballs.
 This change would have made it impossible for plant-based products to use these names, ruling out mushroom cutlets, soy sausages, or bean burgers.

 This week, France’s highest court, the Conseil d’Etat, annulled two decrees that would have prohibited plant-based foods from using “meaty” names.
-The Conseil d’État declared the decrees to be “illegal and contrary to European regulation,” reaffirming the broader legal framework that governs food labeling across the EU.
+The Conseil d’État declared the decrees to be “illegal and contrary to European regulation,” reaffirming the broader legal framework that governs food labelling across the EU.

 Finally, in the UK in December 2024, the Department for Environment, Food and Rural Affairs (Defra) published the results of its own research which found that participants in their survey rarely reported that they unintentionally purchased a plant-based alternative when they intended to purchase dairy or meat (1).

-“I would now encourage governments to develop and implement comprehensive Action Plans for Plant-Based Foods, as pioneered by Denmark, so that energy is channeled into creating a future food system that is healthy, tasty and climate-friendly,” de Boo said.
+“I would now encourage governments to develop and implement comprehensive Action Plans for Plant-Based Foods, as pioneered by Denmark, so that energy is channelled into creating a future food system that is healthy, tasty and climate-friendly,” de Boo said.

-ProVeg was one of 130 organizations that have signed a letter directed at the European Commission calling for an EU-wide Action Plan for Plant-Based Foods to be developed by 2026.
+ProVeg was one of 130 organisations that have signed a letter directed at the European Commission calling for an EU-wide Action Plan for Plant-Based Foods to be developed by 2026.
 Meanwhile, Portugal’s government has announced its commitment to a strategy for promoting plant-based protein as part of a package of action on energy and the environment.

 ENDS